prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_render_dimensions_get(const wchar_t* name,
     uint* width, uint* height);
 ```
-This service returns the current dimensions for the uniquely named Render Sink; Overlay or Window
+This service returns the current dimensions for the named Render Sink; Overlay or Window

 **Parameters**
 * `name` - [in] unique name of the Render Sink to query.